 Health Smart Grants

-Our new Health Smart Grants focus on partnering with Australian charities that empower Aussie youth and young adults to make smarter health choices.
+Our Health Smart Grants partner with Australian and New Zealand charities that empower youth and young adults to make smarter health choices.

 About the grant

-Our Health Smart Grants support registered Australian charities that specialise in health promotion and primary prevention, and have a track record of engaging and empowering people to be Health Smart in their everyday lives.
+Our Health Smart Grants support registered charities in Australia or New Zealand that specialise in health promotion and primary prevention, and have a track record of engaging and empowering people to be health smart in their everyday lives.

 We believe supporting people to make good decisions will positively impact their health and wellbeing, and reduce modifiable health risks in their lives.
-Therefore, successful projects will draw on a strong evidence base to build health literacy, helping people to access, understand and use health information.
+Therefore, successful projects will draw on a strong evidence base to build health literacy, helping people to access, understand and use health information to take action to protect their health.
 Preference will be given to initiatives that are inclusive and relevant for youth and young adult audiences.

 Our Health Smart Grants fund the delivery of health promotion and primary prevention initiatives which work to improve health literacy, and help people develop the understanding and skills they need to adopt healthy behaviours.

-Far too many people in Australia die prematurely or live for many years with suboptimal health related to prevalent chronic illnesses.
+Far too many people on both sides of the Tasman die prematurely or live for many years with suboptimal health related to prevalent chronic illnesses.
 These chronic diseases often share the same and multiple risk factors.

 Our priority prevention areas target risk factors that are modifiable and impact broad segments of the population.
 Health Smart Grants will improve long term health outcomes by addressing one of more of the factors provided in the Health Smart Grant Guidelines.